thchr/Brillouin.jl/README.md

 ## Examples

-Generate the Brillouin zone of a crystal in space group 147 (Bravais type hP):
+Generate the Brillouin zone of a crystal in space group 147 (Bravais type hP; using [Crystalline.jl](https://github.com/thchr/Crystalline.jl) to easily generate a standard basis):
 ```jl
 julia> using Brillouin, Crystalline
 julia> Rs   = directbasis(147)